 - Slice the top of mini pumpkins off and scoop out the seeds and flesh inside.

-- In a saucepan, combine pumpkin, squash, broth, and seasonings.
+- In a saucepan over medium heat, combine pumpkin, squash, broth, and seasonings.

 - Stir until combined.